Florida to monitor health of travelers from Ebola-hit countries

 Scott signed an executive order mandating twice-daily health evaluations of anyone who has come from Guinea, Liberia and Sierra Leone.
 Four known individuals fall into that category in Florida, Scott said in a news release.

-If a person is deemed to have had a “high risk” of contracting the disease, Florida will take further action, which may include mandatory quarantine.
+If a person is deemed to have had a “high risk” of contracting the disease, Flordia will take further action, which may include mandatory quarantine.

 Scott said the federal Centers for Disease Control and Prevention (CDC) has declined to identify risk levels of people who have returned from those three African countries.